trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 also shows how to get TriBITS to show exactly what files it is processing to help in debugging issues.
 The subsection `Coexisting Projects, Repositories, and Packages`_ gives some of the rules and constrains for how the different structure units can co-exist in the same directories.
-The last subsection in this section covers the `Standard TriBITS TPLs`_.
+The last two subsections in this section cover `Standard TriBITS TPLs`_ and `Common TriBITS TPLs`_.

 TriBITS Structural Units
 ------------------------